Tommy Keane. Merchant seaman. Black-marketeer

 He is an American who served in the US Merchant Marine after being classified 4F for WW2 active service – a foot problem.
 Otherwise superbly fit.

-His service record has him sailing regularly to Australia from Pacific island ports on vessels loaded with repatriated war material.
+His service record has him sailing regularly to and from Australia and Pacific island ports on vessels loaded with repatriated war material.
 Timber, iron, coms gear, weapons, ovens, heavy earth-moving equipment, lathes, generators, medical equipment, vehicles.
 Ammunition.
 Explosives.

 His job on board.